-Directive OSH Division Personnel OSH Division/OTI Course Comments Longshoring and Marine Terminals "Tool Shed" CPL 02-00-139 CSHOs that will participate in any marine cargo handling industry intervention or inspection DTE offers a course that is specific to the marine cargo handling industry titled Longshoring and Marine Terminal Processes and Standards , course #2060 Supervisors or team leaders are responsible for ensuring that CSHOs are qualified by either training or experience to inspect/intervene in marine cargo establishments Combustible Dust National Emphasis Program (Reissued) CPL 03-00-008 When possible, only CSHOs trained in recognizing the hazards associated with combustible dust will be assigned to conduct inspections under this NEP A training course offered by the OSHA Training Institute (OTI) in recognizing combustible dust explosion hazards may be one source of such training.
+Directive OSH Division Personnel OSH Division/OTI Course Comments Combustible Dust National Emphasis Program (NEP) (Reissued) -CPL 03-00-008 When possible, only CSHOs trained in recognizing the hazards associated with combustible dust will be assigned to conduct inspections under this NEP.
+A training course offered by OTI in recognizing combustible dust explosion hazards may be one source of such training.
 The training at OTI covers various topics, including engineering controls and methodologies in preventing combustible dust deflagration, other fire, and explosion hazards.
-In addition the training covers several NFPA documents referenced in Section III of this directive, including NFPA 654, NFPA 68, and NFPA 69 (Note: CSHOs knowledgeable in recognition and control of combustible dust hazards and familiar with NFPA provisions need not undergo the training at OTI).
-[Editorial Note: This is OTI course #3320, Combustible Dust Hazards and Controls] The director will ensure that an appropriate number of CSHOs trained in combustible dust hazard recognition are available for inspections under this NEP
+In addition the training covers several NFPA documents referenced in Section III of this directive, including NFPA 654, NFPA 68, and NFPA 69.
+Please note: CSHOs knowledgeable in recognition and control of combustible dust hazards and familiar with NFPA provisions need not undergo the training at OTI.
+Please note: This is an OTI course #3320, Combustible Dust Hazards and Controls.
+The director will ensure that an appropriate number of CSHOs trained in combustible dust hazard recognition are available for inspections under this NEP.